gertd/awsctl/README.md

 - [X] make start/stop all explicit using commandline parameter --all
 - [X] support list -instance-id or --name for singleton status
 - [ ] add header to list output
+- [ ] add error handling for when AWS config is not present